-The Council will work with the development industry and key partners to secure and maintain a range of new community facilities.
-Development should support and enhance community facilities where appropriate by:
+The Council will work with the development industry and key partners to deliver and maintain a range of new community facilities.
+New development should support and enhance community facilities where appropriate by:

-- a. providing on site where necessary or contributing towards new or enhanced community facilities to meet needs arising from the proposed development or growth and where possible, encourage co-location; - b. avoiding the loss of community facilities unless it can be demonstrated that:
+a. providing on site, where necessary, or contributing towards new or enhanced community facilities to meet needs arising from the proposed development or growth and where possible, encourage co-location.